openeemeter/eemeter/docs/basics.rst

 .. image:: _static/plot_time_series.png

-Plot the selected model and all candidate models (:any:`eemeter.ModelResults.plot`) on top of an energy signature::
+Plot the selected model and all candidate models (:any:`eemeter.CalTRACKUsagePerDayModelResults.plot`) on top of an energy signature::

     >>> ax = eemeter.plot_energy_signature(meter_data, temperature_data)